Egorov-Type Semiclassical Limits for Open Quantum Systems with a Bi-Lindblad Structure: Bi-Hamiltonian geometry and contact integrability

 \begin{remark} The previous proposition shows that the study of completely integrable contact Hamiltonian systems can be reduced, via symplectization, to the study of homogeneous integrable systems on exact symplectic manifolds.
 In particular, one may try to import bi-Hamiltonian techniques to the contact setting by first constructing compatible Poisson structures on the symplectic realization and then projecting the resulting commuting integrals to the contact manifold.

-In contrast, starting directly from compatible Jacobi structures on $(C,\alpha)$ \cite{NunesdaCosta1998a,M.M.P1999,P.N2003,C.D.N2010} and using the associated Jacobi--Nijenhuis recursion operators does not, in general, lead to a maximal family of dissipated quantities in involution for a contact system, as we shall discuss later in connection with a no-go result of ``Jacobi/bi-Hamiltonian'' type.
+In contrast, starting directly from compatible Jacobi structures on $(C,\alpha)$ \cite{NunesdaCosta1998a,M.M.P1999,P.N2003,C.D.N2010} and using the associated Jacobi--Nijenhuis recursion operators does not lead to a maximal family of dissipated quantities in involution for a contact system.
+In fact, in \cite{Colombo2025} we have proven a no-go theorem.
 This dichotomy will be crucial when we pass from classical homogeneous and contact dynamics to quantum GKSL generators in the subsequent sections. \end{remark}

 \begin{example} Let $C=\mathbb{R}^3(q,p,z)$ endowed with the standard contact form

 Its Reeb vector field is $R=\partial_z$.